henryhyw/henryhyw.github.io/menu/early.md

 Here are some screenshots of this app.

-## Scientific American Episodes Downloader

-In my first year of junior high, I decided to practice English.
-I came across the podcast called Scientific American.
-At that time, I was using an mp3 which supports playing audios, images, and texts.
-So I developed this app to batch download audios, scripts, and images from Scientific American episodes.
-There is a user account system, which can record the episode the user has downloaded to this time, and continue for new episodes next time.

-Here are some screenshots of this app.

 ## Chrome Extension Experiments

 In my second year of junior high, I started exploring Chrome extensions.
 Living in Mainland China made me curious about things that weren't easily accessible, so I'd use a VPN to access Google-related stuff.
 It amazed me that these small apps in the browser could do so much, like turning the screen dark for YouTube videos.
 So, I learned how to develop and publish Chrome extensions and created a few: